FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Returns-Policy.md

 -   For requests for refunds after 30 days, you may receive a partial refund.
 A prorated refund may be provided by the warranty provider.

 This is our Services and Extended Warranties Return Policy.
-Items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' Services and Extended Warranties Return Policy.") can be returned if the service or warranty has not been used or redeemed.
-A return must be initiated by Fenix Alliance S.A.S within 30 days of the invoice date for this policy to apply.
+Items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' Services and Extended Warranties Return Policy.") can be returned if the service or warranty has not been used or redeemed.
+A return must be initiated by Alliance Business Holdings S.A.S within 30 days of the invoice date for this policy to apply.

 ### International Return Policy

 -   Request a return for refund within: 30 days

-Items covered by this policy (those products for which Fenix Alliance S.A.S states "This item is covered by Fenix Alliance S.A.S' International Return Policy") must have a return issued through the Fenix Alliance S.A.S Global return portal within 30 days from the invoice date for this policy to apply.
+Items covered by this policy (those products for which Alliance Business Holdings S.A.S states "This item is covered by Alliance Business Holdings S.A.S' International Return Policy") must have a return issued through the Alliance Business Holdings S.A.S Global return portal within 30 days from the invoice date for this policy to apply.

 ## More Information